EricssonResearch/calvin-base/calvin/examples/weather/readme.md

 # Weather service example

-In this example the [OpenWeatherMap](http://www.openweathermap.org) API is used to fetch information on current weather.
+In this example the [OpenWeatherMap](http://www.openweathermap.org) API is used to fetch information on current weather by configuring calvinsys to use it as a virtual sensor.

 ## Setup